Central Texas Wildflower (In Store Only)

 The Provenance (place): From 1942 to 1992 Walker Honey Farm produced Orange Honey in the Citrus Groves of the Lower Rio Grande Valley of Texas.
 Since then we have shopped for the best Orange Honey to deliver to our customers.
-Utilizing beekeepers we know in California, Florida, Texas and Mexico we are committed to using our 50 years of Walker family experience producing Orange Honey to bring you the best of this sub-tropical specialty honey.
-Inquire about our current supply as this varies year-to-year as we buy only the best offerings each season.
+We are committed to using our 50 years of Walker family experience producing Orange Honey to bring you the best of this sub-tropical specialty honey.
+Inquire about our current supply as the origin varies year-to-year as we buy only the best offerings each season.

 The Honey: Sourwood Honey has a floral and light taste with hints of baking spices and anise.
 The honey’s color is typically light amber with a slightly gray or brown tint and its texture is defined by a smooth, caramel buttery quality.